maxjava44/FXCalculator/README.md

 cd FXCalculator

+and

+mvn jfx:jar

-and finally
+and then

-ant -f build.xml